 When a child begins to actively re-engage in learning and experience success then learning can accelerate and cement.

-Learning feeds a thirst for further learning and success feeds a thirst for further success.
+Successful learning feeds a thirst for further learning and progress feeds a thirst for further progress.

-Our students want to learn and realise they can learn.
+Students want to learn, and at Abbot's Way our students realise they can learn.

 Progress becomes something which students desire, recognise and know how to achieve.